scm-lopez/PLAMS/doc/source/cookbook/transfer_integrals.rst

     for key in TI:
         print(key, TI[key])

-In the code above you can see the usage of |binding_decorators| to enrich ``ADFFragmentResults`` with the method extracting transfer integrals.
+In the code above you can see the usage of |binding_decorators| to enrich ``ADFFragmentResults`` with a method extracting transfer integrals.
-Another interesting feature is an automatic separation of the molecular system into two fragments.
+Another feature worth noting is automatic separation of a molecular system into two fragments.